 - Submit your application during our July application season if your professional development opportunity occurs between September and April

-- Each application will be reviewed by a minimum of three ESAC members with final approval from the larger ESAC committee at the monthly ESAC meeting using this rubric.
+- Each application will be reviewed by a minimum of three ESAC members with final approval from the larger ESAC committee at the monthly ESAC meeting using this rubric (this link opens in a new window).
 Decisions will be sent out a month after each deadline has passed.

 - Should ESAC be unable to have a general meeting during that month, the Director of Human Resources for the College of Engineering will award final approval.